guoling327/Cross-Former/README.md

 # Cross-Former
-## I will publish the model code after my article is accepted.
+## Codes and models will be available after my article is accepted.